-It can difficult to access cash when you’re close to retirement or two years into your sunset years.
+It can be difficult to access cash when you’re close to retirement or two years into your sunset years.
 While most mortgage providers have relaxed their upper age limits for standard loans, there can be several restrictions.

 For instance, you have to provide proof that you can afford to make monthly mortgage reimbursements in retirement.
-It means you have to pass the mortgage company’s credit, income and ‘affordability’ checks.
+It means you have to pass the mortgage company’s credit, income, and affordability checks.
 Proving income while in retirement can be challenging, and it’s where obstructions to retirement lending arise.
-P60’s2, state pension letters, projections, SA302’s, investment and pensions statements are standard requirements when you’re taking a retirement loan option.
+P60’s2, state pension letters, projections, SA302’s, investment, and pensions statements are standard requirements when you’re taking a retirement loan option.

 Therefore, in response to the restricted borrowing prospects for older proprietors, the national financial services regulator – the Financial Conduct Authority3 (FCA) decided to relax its rules.
 Therefore, today there are residential mortgages that you can repay when the last homeowner passes on or move into residential care, like the retirement-interest only mortgage (which somewhat resembles the equity release4 plans).